 If your company has a permanent place of business from the perspective of income taxes, your company must pay income taxes in Finland for its business income.
 In turn, if your company has a fixed establishment from the perspective of value-added taxes, you must register it in the VAT register and pay VAT for its sales to Finland.

-A branch of a foreign trader refers to a part of a foreign organization or foundation that runs a continuous business or trade in Finland, from a permanent place of business located in this country, in the name and for the benefit of the foreign organization or foundation.
+A branch refers to a part of a foreign company that runs a continuous business or trade in Finland from a permanent place of business located in this country and in the name and for the benefit of the foreign company.

 Submit a start-up notification of the branch of your foreign company to the Finnish Trade Register before starting its operations.
 If your company’s principal place of business is outside the European Economic Area (EEA), apply to the Finnish Patent and Registration Office for a permit for the establishment of the branch.

 However, please note that if you operate as a private trader abroad, it is not possible for you to set up a branch in Finland.